Eric Bakker N.D.June 14, 2022

 The RAST Skin Prick Test

-Since this pathway occurs immediately, it is very easy to recognise a Type 1 allergy as a problem after an exposure to the irritant.
+Since this pathway occurs immediately, it is very easy to recognize a Type 1 allergy as a problem after an exposure to the irritant.
 This is the immunological pathway behind seasonal allergies, such as hay fever.
-The most common test for this type of reaction is the “scratch” or “RAST” test, which is performed by doctors or specialists.
-This involves scratching the skin and applying a test substance and then waiting for a “wheal and flare response”, often a skin reaction.
+The most common test for this type of reaction is the “scratch” or “RAST” test, which involves scratching the skin and applying a test substance and then waiting for a “wheal and flare response”, often a skin reaction.

 Type 1 Food Allergy Symptoms